 - Looks won’t be for everyone

 There was a time when leather was your only option for a motorcycle boot.
-Hard-wearing textiles are available nowadays that offer similar performance, but many of the boots on our list still use a combination of cowhide and synthetic textile.
+Hard-wearing textiles offer similar performance nowadays, but many of the boots on our list still use a combination of cowhide and synthetic materials.

 Structural integrity is the most important thing you want from your boot material, and leather holds together very well in high-speed contact with the road.

-Like with most motorcycle clothing, Gore-Tex is the gold standard for a waterproof, breathable solution.
+Like most motorcycle clothing, Gore-Tex is the gold standard for a waterproof, breathable solution.

 Other membranes like Hipora offer excellent waterproofing but aren’t quite as breathable.
-A PU coating on the leather or other outer fabric can increase effectiveness.
+A PU coating on the leather or different outer fabric can increase effectiveness.

-Heel and toe counters (the extra bit of material that wraps the toe and heel) in motorcycle boots are usually stiffer than regular footwear.
+In motorcycle boots, heel and toe counters (the extra bit of material that wraps the toe and heel) are usually stiffer than regular footwear.

-These features and a stiff, anti-twist sole help give basic protection in a motorcycle boot.
+These features and a stiff, anti-twist sole help give basic protection to a motorcycle boot.